Stress Testing Factual Consistency Metrics for Long-Document Summarization: Experimental Setup

-\paragraph{Datasets} We conduct our analysis on three long-document summarization datasets spanning diverse domains: \textit{SQuALITY}~\cite{wang-etal-2022-squality}, \textit{LexAbSumm}~\cite{t-y-s-s-etal-2024-lexabsumm}, and \textit{ScholarQABench}~\cite{DBLP:journals/corr/abs-2411-14199}. \textit{SQuALITY} consists of public domain science fiction stories paired with expert-written summaries that balance narrative abstraction and fine-grained detail, with an average input length of 5,200 tokens. \textit{LexAbSumm} contains legal judgments from the European Court of Human Rights, where summaries are aspect-specific and demand precise distillation of dense legal arguments; inputs average 14,357 tokens. \textit{ScholarQABench} is a multi-document benchmark based on open-access computer science papers, where the task is to generate detailed, factual answers to expert-written queries using evidence from multiple documents; inputs average 16,341 tokens.
+\paragraph{Datasets} We conduct our analysis on three long-document summarization datasets spanning diverse domains: \textit{SQuALITY}~\cite{wang-etal-2022-squality}, \textit{LexAbSumm}~\cite{t-y-s-s-etal-2024-lexabsumm}, and \textit{ScholarQABench}~\cite{DBLP:journals/corr/abs-2411-14199}. \textit{SQuALITY} consists of public domain science fiction stories paired with expert-written summaries that balance narrative abstraction and fine-grained detail. \textit{LexAbSumm} contains legal judgments from the European Court of Human Rights, where summaries are aspect-specific and demand precise distillation of dense legal arguments. \textit{ScholarQABench} is a multi-document benchmark based on open-access computer science papers, where the task is to generate detailed, factual answers to expert-written queries using evidence from multiple documents. \bl{We selected these three distinct datasets to ensure broad cross-domain coverage, given their substantial differences in structure, style, and language.
+Detailed dataset statistics are provided in App.~\ref{app:dataset_stats}.}

 \paragraph{Experimental Design} To evaluate metric robustness, we construct perturbed versions of the summaries from each dataset using the seven meaning-preserving transformations described in \S~\ref{S:Perturbations}.
 These edits allow us to test whether metrics exhibit sensitivity to benign changes.
 For each summary, original and perturbed, we use the framework (\S~\ref{S:LDFact}) to retrieve source evidence and compute factuality scores using all six metrics discussed above.
 Beyond this robustness analysis, we also investigate how retrieval granularity and claim information density influence metric behavior.
 We vary the evidence window size $w$ from Eq.~\ref{Eq:ContextSize} to test how broader or narrower retrieval contexts affect metric performance.
 Additionally, we measure the information density of each summary sentence using the mean pairwise cosine similarity between its embedding and all sentences in the source document.
 High information density indicates claims that semantically overlap with many parts of the source and are therefore harder to verify, while low-density claims correspond to specific statements with localized evidence.
 This analysis reveals how metrics respond to different levels of semantic compression, providing insight into their sensitivity to claim complexity in long-form summarization.